gaelrenoux/gaston/README.md

         - `incompatible`: An array of person names this person wish not to share a topic with.
 Default is empty.
         - `wishes`: A mapping of topic names to scores.
 The higher the score, the more that persons wishes to be on that topic.
 The scores will be rebalanced so that everyone has a 1000 points total (including person wishes, next line).
         - `personWishes`: A mapping of person names to scores.
 The higher the score, the more that persons wishes to be on a topic with the target person.
 The scores will be rebalanced so that everyone has a 1000 points total (including topic wishes, previous line).
+        - `min-free-slots`: How many free slots (slots where the person's not assigned to anything) they want.
+Implies that `unassigned` persons are allowed in the settings.
+Note that free slots must be on different slots sub-list (different days).
     - `constraints`: Global constraints on the schedule.
         - `simultaneous`: An array of simultaneity constraints.
             - `topics`: An array of topics.
 Those topics must all be scheduled on the same slot, or not at all.